Holiday House Cleaning Tips

 Dishes: Try to involve the whole family.
 One kid can gather up dirty linens.
 Another can scrape plates and bring dishes to the sink.

-Another can cart out the trash.
+Another can carry out the trash.
 (We're probably running out of kids here.)
 Hubby can repackage leftovers and put them in the fridge.
 And you, my dear, have dish detail.

 But after the dishes, if you've used these holiday house cleaning tips, you can retire to the family room, put your feet up, and enjoy the roaring fire your love has stoked.